Anchor

 Take

-We can now move to the take instruction, that lives in the take.rs and will perform this actions:
+We can now move to the take instruction, that lives in the take.rs and will perform these actions:

 • Close the escrow record, sending its rent lamports back to the maker.